celine-alameda/HOI_toolbox/README.md

 The "input" directs to the path of the timeseries input.

-The "probability_distribution_input" directs to the path of the file whose data will be used to compute the probability distributions, needed for the local O computation.
-It is only needed for local o computation.

 Use the "metric" argument to choose which metric to compute, either "Oinfo" or "dOinfo".

 The "higher_order" argument is a boolean (can be either true or false).
 By setting it true, the code will generate each